decentldotland/ANS/README.md

 ## ANS Metrics API
 The [ans-stats](https://github.com/decentldotland/ans-stats) repository is an API for ANS data and statistics.
 API endpoint: [ans-stats.decent.land](https://ans-stats.decent.land)

+## ANS-FOR-ALL
+`ans-for-all` is a drop in module to utilize the ANS protocol in React apps.
+Check [repo](https://github.com/nanofuxion/ans-for-all)

 ## Contributing

 If you have a suggestion that would make this protocol or the [API](./server) better, please fork the repository and create a pull request.